 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Natura & Co reported total carbon emissions of approximately 22,811,000 kg CO2e for Scope 1 and about 24,778,000 kg CO2e for Scope 2 (market-based).
-The company also disclosed significant Scope 3 emissions, with the largest contributions from the use of sold products (approximately 1,510,687,000 kg CO2e) and upstream transportation and distribution (about 160,078,000 kg CO2e).
-Natura & Co has set ambitious climate commitments, aiming for Net Zero emissions across its operations by 2030.
-This commitment encompasses both Scope 1 and Scope 2 emissions, with a target to reduce absolute GHG emissions by 42% from a 2020 baseline by 2030.
-This target has been approved by the Science Based Targets Initiative (SBTi) and includes reductions in Scope 3 emissions from purchased goods and services, upstream transportation, and end-of-life treatment of sold products.
-The company’s emissions data is sourced from Natura & Co Holding S.A., ensuring consistency and transparency in reporting.
-As part of its long-term strategy, Natura & Co is committed to achieving Net Zero by 2050, aligning with global climate goals.
+In 2023, Natura & Co reported total greenhouse gas emissions of approximately 2,471,000,000 kg CO2e, with emissions distributed across various scopes: 22,811,000 kg CO2e (Scope 1), 24,778,000 kg CO2e (Scope 2, market-based), and a significant 2,423,000,000 kg CO2e (Scope 3).
+The Scope 3 emissions are primarily driven by the use of sold products, which accounted for about 1,510,687,000 kg CO2e.
+Natura & Co has set ambitious climate commitments, aiming for Net Zero emissions in its operations by 2030.
+This commitment encompasses both Scope 1 and Scope 2 emissions, with a target to reduce these absolute emissions by 42% from a 2020 baseline by 2030.
+This target was approved by the Science Based Targets Initiative (SBTi) in May 2023.
+The company also aims to reduce its Scope 3 emissions, specifically from purchased goods and services, upstream transportation and distribution, and end-of-life treatment of sold products, by the same 42% by 2030.
+These targets reflect Natura & Co's commitment to align with the global goal of limiting temperature rise to 1.5°C. Overall, Natura & Co's emissions data and climate commitments demonstrate a proactive approach to sustainability, with clear reduction targets and a focus on comprehensive emissions management across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents